English Setter Grooming Guide

 A slicker brush is great for getting out some the of the dead hair and knots from the coat.
 But you don’t want a slicker brush which is too spiky or prickly go for a more softer slicker for an English Setter.
 A bristle brush will be a good choice for daily brushing.
 This type of dog brush is great for regular dog grooming when there are no knots in the coat.

 A metal comb like a Spratts comb is a great all round comb for tiny knots and combing the back of the dog.
 For bigger knots a de-matting rake, a 12 tooth coat king is ideal for getting behind the knots.
 Don’t just pull at the knots though, hold the leg and part of the knot then gently try to de-tangle the knot.

 Removing dead hair from the back

-A lot won’t agree but the coat king is a perfect tool for removing dead hair from the back of the dog.
+A lot won’t agree but the coat king or the Andis de shedding tool is a perfect tool for removing dead hair from the back of the dog.
 ‘The black fluff’, which is usually worse with Tri-Colour or Blue English Setters.
 The coat king is a cutting tool so using it incorrectly will damage the coat.
 The key to it is don’t use the coat king on the back like a brush.
 Just a maximum of 3 strokes through the worse part of the dead hair, ‘the black fluff’ and thats it.
 Then comb the back and see what it looks like.
 The other alternative is to use a cheap metal comb in the bath with conditioner as I do for shows.
 Using the coat king on Bobby Dazzlers coat never did it any harm and he won 9 cc’s 5 rcc’s & 5 BOB’s.